brimdata/zed/docs/lake/README.md

 zq "head 10000" zng/* > pipes.zng
 ```

-You can use pipes in zed expressions like you've seen above:
+You can use pipes in Zed expressions like you've seen above:

 ```
 zq -f table "orig_bytes > 100 | count() by id.resp_p | sort -r" pipes.zng